Heatblur-Simulations/f-4e-manual/src/systems/radar/interface.md

 The EX1 and 2 test electrical frequency control crysals, and are also nominal when XTAL is returned.

-FOr the magnetron, tested in MAG, long pulse operation is confirmed with a return of 1.4 to 1.8, and short pulse operation is correct with a value of 0.9 to 1.15.
+For the magnetron, tested in MAG, long pulse operation is confirmed with a return of 1.4 to 1.8, and short pulse operation is correct with a value of 0.9 to 1.15.

 KLY, which tests the CW transmitter, should find a value of 0.25 to 1.25 when